Sciss/SceneryScalaExamples/README.md

 ## requirements / running

 This project compiles against Scala 2.12, using sbt 0.13.
-To run the examples, just use `sbt run` and select the number of the example.
+To run the examples, just use `sbt run` and select the number of the example (for example the one of `BloodCellsExample`).
 For convenience, the [sbt extras]() script by Paul Phillips is included, licensed under BSD 3-clause.
 So if you do not want to install sbt, just use `./sbt run`.

 Some demos, such as `BoxedProteinExample` require models that have to be [downloaded separately](https://github.com/scenerygraphics/scenery#examples),